hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 As Gregg said, people can work on anything they want.
 It's opensource, feel free to modify it to fit your needs. ;)

 [23:25:46](#1661383546112VzfDw:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-Thank you for the answer, I already knew it but expressing your dreams is free, realizing them is much more difficult! í ½í¸‰
+Thank you for the answer, I already knew it but expressing your dreams is free, realizing them is much more difficult! ğŸ˜‰

 [23:28:19](#1661383699113SOQNd:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 * Thank you for the answer, I already knew it but I have asked, just in